blinded93/Team_Work/README.md

 # Team_Work
-### An app created using Ruby on Rails for Coaches to be better organized during practices and training.

-Team_Work provides sports teams with a CRUD interface for assignments and tasks.
+ An app created using Ruby on Rails for Coaches to be better organized during practices and training.
+Team_Work provides teams or groups with a CRUD interface for assignments and tasks.

 ## Installation/Development

-Use Ruby 2.5.0 and Rails 5.2.0.
+Built using Ruby 2.5.0 and Rails 5.2.0.
+(Use RVM if needed to install this version)

 To use Team_Work:
 fork and clone this repo
 run in the command line: